Our Frequently Asked Questions

 Read More

 Hypoxic-ischemic encephalopathy (HIE) can cause cerebral palsy (CP), though the two do not always appear together.
 Brain damage from HIE can manifest in several different ways, including cognitive impairments, vision and hearing issues, and motor difficulties.
-Cerebral palsy is a disorder that is characterized by a lack of motor function; it may arise in children...
+Cerebral palsy is a disorder that is characterized by a lack of motor function.
+CP is common in children...

 Read More